Al3x77777/LiveCryptoPrices/README.md

 # Live Crypto Prices
 Shows The Current Price Of More Than 300 Cryptocurrencies.
 Updated Every Second!
+Data From Binance.